System: Sinclair ZX Spectrum

 Graphics: Wireframe Worlds with Infinite Scale

-Enemy ships are abstract but readable, each with a distinctive silhouette that conveys threat.
+Enemy ships are abstract but readable.
+Each has a distinctive silhouette that conveys threat.
 Space stations rotate slowly, heightening tension during docking runs.
-Planets loom as distant geometric orbs, suggesting scale far beyond the screen.
+Planets loom as distant geometric orbs.
+The cockpit overlay is dense but functional.
+It reinforces the illusion that you are piloting a machine rather than controlling a character.

 Sound: Sparse Audio, Heavy Atmosphere